Prashant-021/javascript/README.md

 2. Session storage
     In this storage the data is stored for a particular session only.

-Also there is another way to store data which is *cookie*
+Also there is another way to store data which is **cookie storage**

 Memory capacity depends on what device you are on and what browser you are using.